clocklimited/responsive-grid/README.md

 ## Usage

 Responsive Grid provides 5 mixins for use.
 These mixins can be used straight away without any modification to the settings.

+Full working examples of all the mixins below can be found in [this codepen](http://codepen.io/timjgleeson/full/KfBsc).

 ### `grid-base()`